 DDOE welcomes questions seeking clarification of matters in this RFA.
-The questions should be sent to the email address presented below, in DDOE Contacts.
-DDOE will publish updates and Questions-and-Answers regarding the RFA at the web site indicated below, in "Contact Information".
-DDOE will also create an email list.
-A person can be put on the email list by immediately emailing the address below with the subject line "RFA WAP Services FY14 #11 - Add me to the email list."
+The questions should be sent to the email address presented in DDOE Contacts.
+DDOE will publish updates and the Q & A regarding the RFA at www.ddoe.dc.gov.
+DDOE will also create an email list of persons who wish to receive updates and Q & A directly.
+A person can be put on the email list by immediately emailing the address below with the subject line "RFA Wetland CPR #1404-Add me to the email list."

-DDOE will provide the same information by email at the same time the information is uploaded to the DDOE web site.
-Hard copy updates will be available for pickup at DDOE's offices, listed below, by appointment.
+DDOE will provide the same information by email at the same time the information is uploaded to the DDOE website.
+Hard copy updates will be available for pickup at DDOE's offices by appointment.
 DDOE will NOT mail out updates or Q&A materials.